-The Aspen High Seas Initiative collaborates with partners across disciplines and sectors to inspire key decision makers to better manage and protect what the United Nations Convention on the Law of the Sea calls “the common heritage of humankind,” including by seeking achievement of the targets in the United Nations’ Sustainable Development Goal 14: Life Below Water.
+The Aspen High Seas Initiative collaborates with partners across disciplines and sectors to inspire key decision makers to better manage and protect the high seas, our greatest and most neglected global commons, including by seeking achievement of the targets in the United Nations’ Sustainable Development Goal 14: Life Below Water.

 Our focus areas include:

 - International action to protect and restore global high seas ecosystem health, including a new international treaty to protect biodiversity beyond national jurisdiction, a strong regulatory framework for deep sea mining, and ocean protection as a core element of global climate action;